amigavision/AmigaVision/cd32/ReadMe.txt

 * No need to keep track of which games need FastMem or Instruction Cache disabled — or even that one game that requires volume control to be disabled! — we handle it for you.
 * Uses AmigaVision's scanline and shadow masks presets.
 * Uses AmigaVision's scaling presets, which are considered the best in the business. 😅
-* Games that can make use of AmigaVision's 5×PAL overscale presets — like Chaos Engine CD32 — now use that on a per-game basis when a game can handle it.
+* Games that can make use of AmigaVision's 5×PAL Overscale presets — like Chaos Engine CD32 — now use that on a per-game basis when a game can handle it.
 More info on this: [https://amiga.vision/5x]

 ## Installation

 First, you need to pick the correct set of config files.
-Because of the way MiSTer implements paths differently between using SD cards, external USB drives, and network drives (NAS/CIFS), you need to pick the one that matches your setup.
+Because of the way MiSTer implements paths differently between using SD cards and external USB drives, you need to pick the one that matches your setup.

-* Open the SD, USB or NAS folder, depending on your setup.
+* Open the SD or USB folder, depending on your setup.
 * Copy everything inside that folder to the root of your MiSTer filesystem.

 ### Previous CD32 Setup

-* If you already have AmigaVision installed, some files like the `Presets`, `Filters` and `Shadow_Masks` will already exist — you can skip these or overwrite them, it doesn't matter, they are identical.
+* If you already had AmigaVision installed, some files like the `Presets`, `Filters` and `Shadow_Masks` will already exist — you can skip these or overwrite them, it doesn't matter, they are identical.
 * If you had the previous CD32 setup, absolutely overwrite the old `CD32.hdf` for this new setup to work.

+As usual, if in doubt, overwrite.
+Except for your Saves.

 ## Upgrading